Stable moduli spaces of hermitian forms: Surgery complexes

 of hermitian categories semisimplicial in $r$ (i.e. regarding the target as constant).

 \begin{proposition} The map $\ev_0$ just defined is $1$-coskeletal for any Poincar\'e category $(\C,\QF)$. \end{proposition}

-For the proof, we in turn need the case $p=2$ of the following standard result on cubical diagrams; the case $p=1$ is spelled out in \cite[6.1.1.15]{HA}, but we do not know of a general reference.
+To establish this we in turn need the case $p=2$ of the following standard result on cubical diagrams; the case $p=1$ is spelled out in \cite[6.1.1.15]{HA}, but we do not know of a general reference.
 For a map $v\colon S\to [1]$, we denote $\vert v\vert:=\sum_{s\in S} v(s)$ its $\ell_1$-norm.

 \begin{lemma} For a cubical diagram $F\colon \lcube 1 r \to \C$, where $\C$ has finite colimits, and $p\in \mathbb N$ the following are equivalent: \begin{enumerate} \item $F$ is left Kan extended from $\lcube 1 r_{\leq p} = \{v \in \lcube 1 r \mid |v| \leq p\}$. \item Each face of $F$ of dimension $\geq p+1$ that contains the initial vertex is cocartesian. \item Each face of $F$ of dimension $p+1$ is cocartesian. \end{enumerate} \end{lemma}